 BENEFITING: BDPA Education and Technology Foundation

-BDPA Philadelphia chapter plans to give out $1,000 scholarships each of the five (5) students that earn a spot on the city's national team competing at the 32nd annual BDPA High School Computer Competition (HSCC) championships being held Aug 10-13, 2016 in Indianapolis.
+BDPA Philadelphia chapter plans to give out $1,000 scholarships each of the five (5) students that earn a spot on the city's national team competing at the 33rd annual BDPA High School Computer Competition (HSCC) championships being held August 2018 in New Orleans, LA.
 The mission of the BDPA Philadelphia chapter is to support local information technology (IT) professionals and increase the number of historically under-represented persons of color in science, technology, engineering and mathematics (STEM) areas.

 BDPA prepares for the annual HSCC through SITES (Student Information Technology Education & Scholarship) a computer instructional program available to Philadelphia area students in grades 8 through 12.
 Participating students receive quality instruction in basic computer skills, computer programming languages, website development, database design public speaking, and career development.

 The BDPA High School Computer Competition, (HSCC), was founded in 1986 by Dr. Jesse Bemley, of Washington, D.C.
 What started as a two-team event between Washington DC and Atlanta has grown to an annual championship in which 47 teams from around the nation are eligible to compete.
 It's all designed to introduce our youth (entering 8th through 12th grades) to the field of Information Technology, encourage them to seek higher levels of education, and groom many of them to become our next generation of IT professionals.

 Providing students with education, experience and fun is what the HSCC event is all about.
 The competition has three parts: Team oral exam, Individual written test, and Team website development.
 The highlight of the event, is the 7 hour requirements based website and database design and development competition.